josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 No public evidence currently connects it to Iran or a state customer.

 That is not evidence of irrelevance.
 It is evidence that the threat environment contains more than one organising mechanism.

+### Shared Software And Mass Extortion

+The Cl0p campaign supplies a deliberately inconvenient comparator.

+One shared enterprise-software opportunity can produce victims across energy, health technology, industry and finance without proving common strategic target selection.
+Campaign-level confidence can be high while individual victim claims, operational effects, and any state-customer proposition remain mixed or open.

+### Public Administration Beyond The United States

+France's DGFiP taxpayer-data breach adds a national public-administration incident with established confidentiality loss, approximately 700,000 affected taxpayers, and no established service disruption or Iran connection.

+Its leading public explanation is criminal monetisation.
+Its inclusion is not a suggestion that Iran did it.
+It is proof of why a wartime register needs comparators capable of surviving the atmosphere around them.

+Connecticut supplies the opposite kind of record: no reported new attack, but a documented preparedness response and a component-inventory gap across distributed water systems.
+A context row can matter because defenders cannot protect equipment they cannot reliably locate or assign.

+### Historical Attribution Context

+The 18 August Mabna Institute charging action adds a concrete Iran-specific example of alleged IRGC tasking moving through employees, contractors, affiliates, and hackers-for-hire.

+The underlying conduct is historical and the allegations remain to be adjudicated.
+Mabna clarifies a possible commissioning structure.
+It does not attribute the current water, ransomware, logistics, French-tax, Cl0p, or Siemens developments.

 ---